-It is therefore proposed that the Risk Assessment procedure be used as a tool to provide a better understanding and management of our financial resources for heritage retention.
+It is therefore proposed that the Risk Assessment procedure be used as a tool to assist in a better understanding and management of our financial resources for heritage retention.

-Recommendation:
+Recommendation: 1.
+That the Heritage Risk assessment process and format be used for reporting on Heritage buildings potentially at risk on a monthly basis.

-- 1. That the Heritage Risk assessment process and format be used for reporting on Heritage Risk priorities on a monthly basis. - 2.
-That the Heritage Risk priorities form the principal criterion for the allocation of the Emergency Heritage Fund and where necessary for the Heritage Incentive Fund.
+2. That the Heritage Risk priorities form one criterion for the allocation of the Emergency Heritage Fund and, where appropriate, for the Heritage Incentive Fund.